WloMac/WloMac/README.md

 - 👋 Hi, I’m @WloMac
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning HTML5, CSS, JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interactive Web applications
-- 📫 How to reach me ...
+- 📫 How to reach me wmac.webdev@gmail.com

 <!---
 WloMac/WloMac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.